-Main Results We present an algorithm for fast geometric sound propagation based on the BTM model in static scenes with moving sources and listeners.
+Main Results We present an algorithm for fast geometric sound propagation based on the BTM model in static scenes with moving sources and listener positions.
 Our approach is based on the fact that a BTM-based propagation algorithm requires the capability to determine which other diffracting edges are visible from a given diffracting edge.
 This reduces to a from-region visibility problem, and we use a conservative from-region visibility algorithm which can compute the set of visible triangles and edges at object-space precision in a conservative manner.
-Most of the prior work on from-region visibility has been restricted to accelerating real-time visual rendering or global illumination for image synthesis.
-We are not aware of any application of from-region algorithms that are used to accelerate finite edge diffraction.
+We also present a novel occluder selection algorithm that can improve the performance of from-region visibility computation.